 How to Calculate Molality

-Molality is a measure of the concentration of a compound in a solution measured in the amount of substance in moles by the mass of solute in kilograms.
+Molality represents the concentration of a compound in a solution measured as the amount of the substance in moles divided by the mass of the solute in kilograms.
 Molality is often expressed in moles per kilogram, or mol/kg, and is denoted using the letter m.

 Since it’s a ratio, you can calculate molality using the following formula:

 molality (m) = moles of solute / kilograms of solvent